TanishkBansode/HSC-Balbharti-Markdown-files/README.md

 ## Contributing

 You can contribute by adding more chapters or improving existing ones to help complete the collection.
 Just submit a pull request!
+(As I'm adding new chapters only when I use it.)
+You can refer to [pdftomarkdown script](https://gist.github.com/TanishkBansode/ad16a84d6f6a69193d7ae51e84c7506a) to convert pdf files to markdown as a starting point.